-The Bible calls Christians to be set apart and to feel honor for the opportunity to care for our parents.
+The Bible calls for Christians to be set apart and to feel honored for the opportunity to care for our parents.
 We are called to show honor to them by helping them in their last days on earth

 If you are currently helping your parents, know this: the Lord is pleased with you and you are a great example to those around you (especially YOUR children who one day may need to take care of you).